yuliamorozova2022/ft_irc/ref/yulialog.md

 		WHY do we call addMember function inside addOper func?????

 10.04
+	- updated toLower() for specific symbols, allowed in names
 	- played with join and part(testing).
 I created channels: #tt &rr +ll.
 For &rr was setted keyword("key"), third client tried to "/join &rr,#tt key".
 Server connected this client only to &rr channel, and skipped #tt.
 	Screenshot:		![alt text](<Screenshot from 2024-04-10 12-10-39.png>)